Cabinet Door Styles: A Complete Guide to Cabinet Types for Your Project

 Shaker cabinet doors are one of the most recognizable and widely used styles.
 They feature a five-piece construction with a flat center panel and square door frame.
 The clean lines give them a simple, balanced look that works in almost any room.

-Best for transitional or classic kitchen cabinets, Shaker-style doors are practical and easy to clean.
+Shaker-style doors are practical and easy to clean.
 The only downside?
 Dust can collect in the corners if you don’t wipe them regularly.

 wood custom cabinet doors